techmagus/iam/content/en-ph/projects/contributions/_index.md

   #weight = 0.5
 +++

-Projects I submitted contributions, or was part of the team.
+Projects I submitted contributions to, or was part of the team.